SimonSchaep/Research_Optimizing_Battle_Simulators/README.md

 Conclusion:
 Overall, grid partitioning is the easiest to implement and has almost the same performance when units are spread out.
-But when units are closer together quad tree partitioning is more efficient since it divides those cells with many agents into smaller ones.
+But when units are closer together quad tree partitioning should be more efficient since it divides those cells with many agents into smaller ones.
+However I wasn't able to replicate this, since the quad tree goes much deeper when agents are close together, performance actually decreases very quickly.
+Maybe a different target finding algorithm would give different results?
-Doing the target finding partly in the cells can give a small boost to performance, but this technique can probably be improved a lot when explored further.
+Doing the target finding partly in the cells gives a significant boost to performance, but this technique can probably be improved a lot when explored further.
 Maybe it can even be combined with a quad tree instead of grid?

 explain different kinds of partitioning and what they're good for